civican/legisinfo/42-1/bills/C-59/bill_text.md

 any other body that is specified by an Act of Parliament to be an agent of Her Majesty in right of Canada or to be subject to the direction of the Governor in Council or a federal minister. (**institutions fédérales**)

-**foreign intelligence** means information or intelligence about the capabilities, intentions or activities of a foreign individual, state, organization or terrorist group, as they relate to international affairs, defence or security. (**renseignements étrangers**)
+**foreign intelligence** means information or intelligence about the capabilities, intentions or activities of a foreign individual, state, organization or terrorist group, as they relate to international affairs, defence or security. (**renseignement étranger**)

 **global information infrastructure** includes electromagnetic emissions, any equipment producing such emissions, communications systems, information technology systems and networks, and any data or technical information carried on, contained in or relating to those emissions, that equipment, those systems or those networks. (**infrastructure mondiale de l'information**)

 **Minister** means the Minister of National Defence or, if another federal minister is designated under section `4`, that minister. (**ministre**)

-**publicly available information** means information that has been published or broadcast for public consumption, is accessible to the public on the global information infrastructure or otherwise or is available to the public on request, by subscription or by purchase. (**information accessible au public**)
+**publicly available information** means information that has been published or broadcast for public consumption, is accessible to the public on the global information infrastructure or otherwise or is available to the public on request, by subscription or by purchase. **It does not include information in respect of which a Canadian or a person in Canada has a reasonable expectation of privacy**. (**information accessible au public**)

 **Review Agency** means the National Security and Intelligence Review Agency established under section 3 of the `National Security and Intelligence Review Agency Act`. (**Office de surveillance**)